Mary D' Potter

 Mary D' Potter is a Philippine television fantasy sitcom series broadcast by ABS-CBN.
 Directed by Johnny Manahan, it stars Maricel Soriano.
 It aired on the network's Saturday evening line up from September 15, 2001 to November 9, 2002, replacing Pinoy Exposed and was replaced by Bida si Mister, Bida si Misis.
 It served as a spin-off of Kaya ni Mister, Kaya ni Misis.
 The title is a pun of J.K.
 Rowling's novel and film franchise Harry Potter.

-The series is streaming on Jeepney TV's YouTube Channel.
+The series is currently available on Jeepney TV's YouTube Channel.

 Plot

-Mary Panyurutan, a young widow who supports her family - her Aunt Gelay, sister Geri, nephew Terry and daughter Kelly - by making and selling clay pots.
+Mary Panyurutan, a young widow who supports her family—her Aunt Gelay, sister Geri, nephew Terry and daughter Kelly—by making and selling clay pots.
 In their community, Mary is a helpful, dedicated neighbor.
 What they don't know is that she has a secret identity, she is a white witch, whose mission is to do good and help others.
 She inherited her wizarding skills from her parents, who both worked in a traveling circus, but she turned her back on being a witch when she married her late husband.